XrosLiang/propagation_kernels/README.md

 Propagation Kernels
 ===================

-A MATLAB implementation of the propagation graph kernel described in:
+A MATLAB implementation of the propagation graph kernel for general graphs (propagation\_kernel.m) and grid graphs (propagation\_kernel_matrix).
+The propagation kernel is described in:

 > Neumann, M. Patricia, N., Garnett, R., and Kersting, K. Efficient
 > Graph Kernels by Randomization.
 (2013).
 Machine Learning and